 |Food Poisoning||Serious but short-lived food poisoning (ii)||£8,950 to £18,020||For two to fours weeks or so diarrhoea and vomitting.
 Remaining discomfort and disturbance of bowel function and impact on sex life and enjoyment of food over a few years.|

-To help you return to your previous financial state before the accident, these categories will evaluate various aspects of your circumstances and come to quantify it into a monetary amount.
+As is the case with all personal injury claims, Belfast City Airport accident claims are valued based on two different types of damage.
+To help you return to your previous financial state before the accident, these categories will evaluate various aspects of your circumstances and come to quantify them into a monetary amount.
 These categories are General Damages and Special Damages.